 Mindfulness is a set of skillful means that allows us to reconnect with our experience ‘now.’
 In New York City, we live in a busy beehive.
 So, one of the biggest ways to connect to ‘now’ in this environment is to pause.
 For instance, let us imagine that our subway train is delayed and we know we will be late for work or school.
 Can we pause to notice what energy arises?
 Can we pause to embrace that feeling?

 Similarly, can we practice mindfulness when conditions are not perfect?
 Can the clunking of a radiator in an old New York City building serve as an anchor to the awareness of sound?
 Can we notice what it feels like if we have the same attitude toward that clunking sound as we have to the pleasant sound of a chickadee chirping at IMS?
 Urban retreats help us continue practicing in all parts of life.

 What excites you most about the IMS Urban Retreat format?

 IMS Urban Retreats help make the teachings as accessible as possible for people who may not have the time or means or inclination to do a longer residential retreat on the IMS campus.
-On the next Urban Retreat, Leslie Booker and I will invite people from all walks of life into the practices.
-And we will encourage them to reflect on the types of activities they are already doing that can be made into formal practice, like riding the subway, vacuuming the apartment, or finding a healthy lunch.
+During an Urban Retreat, IMS teachers encourage meditators to reflect on the types of activities they are already doing that can be made into formal practice, like riding the subway, vacuuming the apartment, or finding a healthy lunch.
 The city becomes our practice arena and training ground for mindfulness.